 Overview of Utah Taxes

-Utah’s average effective property tax rate is just 0.68%, 11th lowest in the country.
+Utah’s average effective property tax rate is just 0.58%, good for 11th-lowest in the country.
 Here, the typical homeowner can expect to pay about $1,900 annually in property tax payments.

 Enter Your Location

 Not what you're looking for?
 View personalized rates

 - About This Answer...read more